Dr. Kimberly Warr

-Ms. Warr was born and raised in Georgia where she earned a B.A. in English from the University of West Georgia.
+Dr. Schroeder was born and raised in Georgia where she earned a B.A. in English from the University of West Georgia.
 After moving to Charlotte in 2001, she worked eight years as an English teacher and Head Cheerleading Coach at Butler High School (CMS).
 As Head Cheerleading Coach, her Varsity squads won the NCHSAA State Championship for four consecutive years.
 While teaching and coaching, she continued her education by receiving a M.A. in English Education from the University of North Carolina at Charlotte and then earned a principal’s add-on license from Wingate University.
+Dr. Schroeder has earned a Ed.S. in Educational Leadership and has earned an Ed.D. in Educational Leadership.
 She is also an Advanced Placement Certified teacher and a National Board Certified teacher.
-Ms. Warr has earned a Ed.S in Educational Leadership and is currently working on her doctorate in Educational Leadership.

-In addition to teaching high school and coaching cheerleading, Ms. Warr worked part-time for eight years at Central Piedmont Community College where she taught English courses and then helped begin the Lateral Entry program at CPCC for those students pursuing their teaching license.
+In addition to teaching high school and coaching cheerleading, Dr. Schroeder worked part-time for eight years at Central Piedmont Community College where she taught English courses and then helped begin the Lateral Entry program at CPCC for those students pursuing their teaching license.
 She is currently very involved with online learning, serving as the Instructional Leader for the North Carolina Virtual Public School.
 Her love of technology and innovative approaches to education have helped prepare Cuthbertson students for learning in the 21st century.
-Ms. Warr also serves on the district's Globalization Committee and was honored to be awarded the "2011-2012 Assistant Principal of the Year" title for UCPS.
+Dr. Schroeder also serves on the district's Globalization Committee and was honored to be awarded the "2011-2012 Assistant Principal of the Year" title for UCPS.

 Assistant Principal Mr. Andy Brooks grew up in Chapin, SC and came to the Charlotte area to attend Winthrop College in 1988.
 He competed on the Winthrop College Cross Country team for four years and graduated with a degree in Psychology in 1992.
 He worked for a year as an admissions counselor for Coker College in SC and decided to pursue a career in secondary education.
 He earned a Master’s Degree from Winthrop in 1995 and began teaching in the Charlotte-Mecklenburg School district in 1996.
 In 2002, Brooks returned to Winthrop and began working on certification in educational leadership.
 He became an assistant principal in 2006 and worked at North Mecklenburg and Butler High Schools for three years.
 Most recently he served as an assistant principal at Mint Hill Middle School.